+Early spectra ($t\gtrsim+1.4\,\rm{days}$; see Fig.~\ref{fig:earlyIDSpec}) show narrow emission lines over a blue continuum ($T\gtrsim1.8\times10^4\,\rm{K}$), similar to those observed in H-rich interacting SNe \citep[SNe IIn;][]{1990MNRAS.244..269S,2017hsn..book..403S}, with broad wings due to electron scattering occurring in a dense, relatively slow-moving CSM \citep[see][]{2001MNRAS.326.1448C,2018MNRAS.475.1261H}.
+The most prominent features are H Balmer lines (\ha, \hb, \hg~and \hd), \ion{He}{II} $\lambda4686$, \ion{N}{III} $\lambda4641$ as well as the \ion{C}{IV} doublet $\lambda\lambda5801$, 5812.
 The presence of \ion{N}{III} $\lambda4641$ also suggests $\lambda4103$ likely contaminate the flux of \hg.
 At $+2.4\,\rm{days}$ we also identify a faint feature corresponding to \ion{He}{II} $\lambda5412$.
 This is the only transition of the \ion{He}{II} Pickering-Fowler series \citep{2006agna.book.....O} not forming a blend with H Balmer lines, suggesting that \ion{He}{II} $\lambda6560$, $\lambda4859$ and $\lambda4339$ also contribute to the fluxes of \ha, \hb~and \hg, respectively.
 The signal--to--noise ratio (S/N) of spectra obtained at $+1.40$ and $+1.42\,\rm{days}$ is not sufficient to rule out the presence of this feature also at earlier phases.